NSO-developer/xran-demo/Notifications-RPCs/NSO-Confd_Setup.md

 The implemention of the above flow diagram is described below.

-The **notifier** (c-based) process sends the **xran-supervision** notifications from the RU (ConfD) to the RU Controller (NSO), as per the configured interval.
-NSO will be configured to subscribe to notifications.
-When NSO receives the notification, a **Kicker** event is triggered and the configured **xran-supervision-action** is executed.
-The **xran-supervision-action** calls a python script that sends the **xran-supervision** RPC to the ConfD.
+A **notifier** (c-based) process sends the **xran-supervision** notifications from the RU (ConfD) to the RU Controller (NSO), as per the configured interval.
+NSO will be configured to subscribe to this notification.
+When NSO receives the notification, a **Kicker** event is triggered and a configured **xran-supervision-action** is executed.
+The **xran-supervision-action** calls a python script that sends an **xran-supervision** RPC to the ConfD.
 When ConfD receives the RPC, it executes the associated **supervision-watchdog-reset.sh** script, which writes a **variables2** text (flat) file with the interval and guard timer values.
-The **notifier** process will detect that this text file exists, and clears/resets the supervision watchdog timer, and cycles through this loop continously.
-If an RPC is not received within the interval + guard time frame, it triggers an RU RESET action.
+The **notifier** process will detect that this text file exists, and will clear/reset the supervision watchdog timer, and cycle through this loop continously.
+If an RPC is not received within the interval + guard time frame, the **notifier** process triggers an RU RESET action.

 ## Prerequisites